 What I do

-Jesper is a Senior Programme Manager in Nesta’s Innovation Skills team, contributing to Nesta's work to help people and organisations get better at innovating for the public good.
+Jesper is the Head of Strategy and Development in Nesta’s Innovation Skills team, contributing to Nesta's work to help people and organisations get better at innovating for the public good.
 In this role, he will particularly be exploring new avenues in the fields of social, public and government innovation.

 Jesper is a public innovation thinker and practitioner.
 His work focuses on how to deal most effectively with public problems in order to most effectively pursue the common good – in particular through better ecosystems for research and development.